 “I’m an accidental entrepreneur,” says Bobbi Brown, now a titan in the beauty industry.
-Brown shares her story of entrepreneurship and intrapreneurship (i.e., when an entrepreneur works within an existing organizational structure) in a webcast with PNC on May 16, 2019.
-(Register at pnc.com/sbmonth to watch the live broadcast or the replay.)
+Brown shared her story of entrepreneurship and intrapreneurship (i.e., when an entrepreneur works within an existing organizational structure) in a webcast with PNC in 2019.
 “I just followed my passion, makeup, without really knowing what I wanted to do with it.”

 After graduating with a self-designed degree in theatrical makeup from Emerson College in Boston, Brown became an assistant to a freelance makeup artist in New York in the ’80s.
 She loved the work, but hated the decade’s “garish” makeup trends.
 “I started doing models’ makeup so they would look natural and healthy; I didn’t think they looked good in that heavy makeup,” Brown says.
 “Even though people thought I was weird at first, I believed then as I do now: Women want to look and feel like themselves, only prettier and more confident.”

 “It wasn’t until I learned to show up as myself that I became comfortable in my role as an [intrapreneur].”

 During a photo shoot at a pharmacy, Brown met a chemist who collaborated with her to formulate 10 new, natural-looking lip colors that stood in stark contrast to the bright reds, intense oranges and fluorescent fuchsias that were all the rage.
 Agreeing to split the revenue of each $15 lipstick with the chemist, she introduced the Bobbi Brown Essentials line of cosmetics, originally as a “side hustle,” which she operated out of her home, in 1991.
 Another chance encounter at a party with a department store cosmetics buyer opened the door to her first wholesale customer.